-What causes postpartum urine leakage?
+What causes postpartum bladder leakage?

 The big question is why.
 You might have noticed that when you were pregnant, you were peeing more often.

 Everything gets stretched out and changes, and it does take time for your body to go back to normal.

 - weak pelvic floor muscles after giving birth

 This all depends on you.
 It can go away quickly if you do the proper exercises to strengthen your pelvic floor muscles.

 Some women experience this a year after having their baby, others longer.

 How to make your pelvic floor stronger?

 - Pelvic Floor Exercises

 - Don't hold it in.